 Imagine that you are a heating and air conditioning company.
 You've got a spot for a TV commercial, a blog post on your website, and a brochure at your office.
 It's August, which is the prime time for air conditioning repair.
 Which collection of content sounds like it will be more effective?

 The answer, of course, is B. See how each piece of content revolves around the same theme (air conditioning repair)?
 When your content is coordinated, even though each piece has its own individual goal, they are all as a whole working toward the same goal - in this case, getting people to call you when their air conditioning breaks down.

 So how do you get this kind of coordination?
 Simple: through a content strategy.

 If your content isn't coordinated, you may be unintentionally sending mixed messages to your customers.
 Many businesses tackle their marketing one step at a time.
 That can work, but it's not as effective as have a solid game plan in place beforehand.

 What you want to do is sit down and come up with a plan.
 Do particular products or services do better in some months as opposed to others?
 Do you need to prepare for a new product launch or announcement at one point in the year?

 Outline general themes and topics that you want your content to address for the whole year, breaking it down into exactly what you'll be focusing on per quarter, month, or week.
 Then identify what kinds of content you want to use in that quarter/month/week.
 Do you want to do radio ads?
 Several blog posts?
 An email blast?

-Now, when it comes to creating each piece of content, you'll know the larger context in which it will go.
+When it comes to creating each piece of content, you'll know the larger context in which it will go.
 Need to write a blog post?
-Look at that month's theme - now you will know what to write about, and you may even include a link to that web video that you're uploading earlier that week.
+Look at that month's theme - now you will know what to write about, and you could even include a link to that web video that you're uploading earlier that week.

 You will also see more opportunities for intersecting content (such as sharing your new web video on a blog post, or referencing an ebook in your radio ad).
 Not to mention, you will minimize your chances of writing the same things over and over.